Skip to content

 Need help with your case?
 Talk to a criminal defense lawyer at Alonso Sala.

 Money laundering (Art.
 301 CP) is one of the most heavily prosecuted economic offences in Spain.
-As criminal lawyers experienced in money laundering, we explain the keys to the defence in this area.
+As a money laundering lawyer in Spain, our team explains the keys to the defence in this area.

 What Is Money Laundering?